 The Coast Path surrounds a working farm of around 200 acres – mostly with sheep and cattle so please take care to keep dogs under control.

 Look out for seals in the coves around Dinas Island, for they are frequently sighted during the course of the year.

 September is particularly popular when they find sheltered coves and beaches to have their young seal pups on.
-Newport bay is several miles across – from Dinas Island headland to Morfa headland in the north.
+Newport Bay is several miles across – from Dinas Island headland to the Morfa headland in the north.

-It is a playground for dolphins and porpoise, frequently spotted on warm summer evenings when they play in Newport bay.
-At Pwllgwaelod, there is free car park, with disabled parking, a boat park and slipway.
+It is a playground for dolphins and porpoise, frequently spotted on warm summer evenings when they play in Newport Bay.
+At Pwllgwaelod, there is a free car park, with disabled parking, a boat park and a slipway.

-Pwllgwalod’s old smugglers pub on the beach has also become a restaurant and bar, called The Old Sailor, which is widely recognised as one of the most romantic venues in north Pembrokeshire (It is closed every Monday, all year round).
-Locally caught fish are a speciality of the restaurant.
+Pwllgwalod’s old smuggler’s pub on the beach has also become a restaurant and bar, called The Old Sailor, which is widely recognised as one of the most romantic venues in north Pembrokeshire (It is closed every Monday, all year round).
+Locally caught fish is a speciality of the restaurant.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!

 Mwnt Beach is a lovely sheltered cove, found along the gorgeous Ceredigion coast.
 Less than five miles north of...